seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 X-ray Diffraction (XRD) maps were collected along with the XRF maps, triggering to colect and XRD image with each pixel in XRF map.

-X-ray Absorption spectra (XAS/XANES/EXAFS) were collected by scannning the energy of the monochromator and undulator together across the Fe K edge (near 7110 eV).
+X-ray Absorption spectra (XAS/XANES/EXAFS) were collected by scanning the energy of the monochromator and undulator together across the Fe K edge (near 7110 eV).
 The energy was scanned continuously but binned to simulate a classic XAS stepscan, with steps of 2 eV below the edge